 Buy CVX on a Dip, But Hold Off for Now

 Regarding upside, nothing’s guaranteed.
-We could see a long-term oil price slump.
-But given the unpredictability of oil markets, crude oil prices may rebound back to prior levels, moving the needle.
+A slow recovery and potential second wave could mean a long-term oil price slump.
+But given the unpredictability of oil markets, crude oil prices could bounce back to $50 per barrel later this year, moving the needle.
 However, this is a long-shot catalyst for now.

-In short, wait for a pullback before buying Chevron.
+In short, wait for additional pullback before buying Chevron.
 With Wall Street pricing in a recovery, shares may not be worthwhile right now.

 Thomas Niel, contributor to InvestorPlace, has written single-stock analysis for web-based publications since 2016.
 As of this writing, Thomas Niel did not hold a position in any of the aforementioned securities.